 Groups of economies

-In UNCTADstat, economies are grouped by development status as well as by geographic, economic and institutional criteria.
-Their compositions and the underlying rationales of the groupings are described below.
+In UNCTADstat, economies are grouped by geographic location, development status, as well as economic and institutional criteria.
+Their compositions and underlying rationales are described below.
 Aggregates of groups of economies are compiled as the sums of the values recorded for the associated economies, unless otherwise specified.
 Although data have been collected or estimated at the level of individual economies as exhaustively as possible, some data gaps could not be avoided.
 This leads in some cases to a certain underestimation of the aggregates compiled on their basis.
 These cases are indicated in the table notes.
 In some cases, the aggregates include data estimated by the UNCTAD secretariat that are not separately reported.

-Other groups based on development status on UNCTADstat include small island developing States (SIDS), as defined by UNCTAD, as well as least developed countries (LDCs), landlocked developing countries (LLDCs) and small island developing States (SIDS) based on the definition of the UN Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS).
+Other groups based on development status on UNCTADstat include least developed countries (LDCs), landlocked developing countries (LLDCs) and small island developing States (SIDS), where UNCTADstat offers two different categorizations of SIDS: one that is broader (labelled “SIDS (Small island developing States) (UN-OHRLLS)”, code 2250) and follows the formal definition by the UN Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS), and one that is more narrow (labelled “SIDS (Small island developing States) (analytical)”, code 2230) and can be used for analytical purposes when stricter criteria are needed concerning size, vulnerability, identification as island, and identification as a sovereign state (see DGFF, 2021).

 The compositions of the different groups based on development status, complementing the UNCTAD development status groups, are provided in the table below: